Use the links below to find the information you need:

 - Better Linkages to Green and Open Space from the Town Centre-including improved pedestrian links from Droitwich Spa Station along Union Lane connecting north to Vines Park, and recognition that parks, sports, green streets and community gardens form part of a 20-minute neighbourhood –supporting well-being and liveability of local neighbourhoods.

-- Wychavon, together with Droitwich Spa Town Council and other partners, are leading a project to improve and enhance underpasses to create a sense of safety and improve natural surveillance as part of a wider integrated network.
+- Together with Droitwich Spa Town Council and other partners, we are leading a project to improve and enhance underpasses to create a sense of safety and improve natural surveillance as part of a wider integrated network.

 - Improved wayfinding around the Town Centre and improved pedestrian/ cycle signage –branded/ heritage character for signage.